kevinhayen/grandma3_fixture_to_presets/README.md

 ### Navigating

-When running the plugin, the first screen shows all fixture types of fixtures, who are patched in this showfile.
+When running the plugin, the first screen shows all fixture types of patched fixtures.
 Subfixtures are shown in red.

 ![image](https://user-images.githubusercontent.com/95590073/199273784-42c2c9a8-90d7-4332-9478-f53d20b1c31d.png)

-When clicking on one of those fixture types, a list of attributes are shown.
+When clicking one of those fixture types, a list of attributes are shown.
 - The upper section of this plugin now shows 2 buttons, the left shows the clicked fixture (and mode)
 - The other part of this plugin now lists all linked attributes.
 Each attribute button shows first the attribute name, having the featuregroup below it